BuirT/BuirT/README.md

 - 👋 Hi, I’m @BuirT
 - 🗺 I’m from Vietnam
-- 🌱 I’m currently learning high school
+- 🌱 I'm a student at Hutech University
 - 💪 I’m passionate about programming and am trying to learn on my own
+- 🔤 I know a little English and Korean